 Entertainment Prince William begins work as a helicopter ambulance pilot Britain's Prince William at the controls of a Sea King helicopter during a training exercise at Holyhead Mountain, having flown from RAF Valley in Anglesey, north Wales, on March 31, 2011.
 Photo Credit: Getty Images By FRANK LOVECE.
-Special to Newsday Updated March 31, 2015 7:59 AM Print Share fbShare Tweet gShare Email England's Prince William, the Duke of Cambridge, started work Monday at an aviation company that flies rescue helicopters for a British charity.
+Special to Newsday Updated March 31, 2015 7:59 AM Print Share fbShare Tweet Email England's Prince William, the Duke of Cambridge, started work Monday at an aviation company that flies rescue helicopters for a British charity.
 Kensington Palace announced that William, 32, "started work as an employee of Bond Air Services," which operates air ambulance and police helicopters for various clients.
 "Over the coming months he will undertake job-specific training before he begins piloting missions for East Anglian Air Ambulance during the summer.
 The mandatory training will involve simulator, aircraft and in-flight skills training."
 William, who piloted more than 150 search-and-rescue missions for the Royal Air Force until leaving the military in September 2013, will earn an annual salary of £40,000, roughly $59,000.
 He will donate his after-tax earnings to charity, his representative told the BBC.
 William logged more than 1,300 hours in seven years of flying RAF Sea King helicopters.
 He and his wife, Kate Middleton, Duchess of Cambridge, are expecting their second child in mid- to late April, the duchess said earlier this month.
 Their first child, Prince George, turns 2 in July.
 By FRANK LOVECE.
-Special to Newsday Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+Special to Newsday Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.